ArrowDeveloper/hn-analytics/README.md

 ## Notes on implementation

 - Upserts use Postgres's `INSERT ...
 ON CONFLICT DO UPDATE` via SQLAlchemy's `pg_insert`.
-- Comment fetching is currently sequential and is the main bottleneck for large N. Concurrent ingestion (asyncio + httpx) is planned.
-- HTTP retries use `requests` + `urllib3.Retry` with backoff on 5xx responses.
+- HTTP retries use tenacity with @retry decorator with backoff on 5xx and 429 responses.
 - Logging is configured at the entry point; modules use `logging.getLogger(__name__)` and emit at INFO/DEBUG levels.